Reviewed by: R. Allard – Date: 1st March 2022

 Do we have additional rooms designated for pupils with suspected COVID-19 whilst collection is arranged?

-All staff and pupils will have a temperature check if they begin to show symptoms or feel unwell.
-If their temperature is above 37.8, staff will be sent home and children with this temperature will not enter school: parents will take them home.
-During the school day, if staff or pupils display Covid-19 symptoms they will be moved to a designated room while parents are telephoned, and a PCR test is recommended.
+During the school day, if pupils display COVID-19 symptoms they will be moved to a designated room while parents of children are telephoned, and a COVID test is recommended.
 We have ensured that we have a supply of gloves and masks for staff dealing with this potential issue.

 Antibacterial spray or wipes provided in each classroom, staff toilet, office space or work/staffroom areas.

 Have we considered the use of lateral flow tests for staff?